Ben Simmons - A Life in a Day - Laurence Simons

 Do you have any recommendations?

 When you don’t have all the facts, try to give people the most generous reason you can for their behaviour.
 Annoyingly slow driver?
-Maybe it’s a mom with a birthday cake in the back.
+Maybe it’s a mum with a birthday cake in the back.
 This mindset will gradually make you less reactive, more compassionate and more forgiving of your own bad days.

+For Ipswich?
 There’s a giant mammoth model in the local museum.

-See Ben's profile on our website.
+See Ben's full profile here